rcrowther/vala-mode2/README.rst

 make clean

-On the author's computer, this cut a test computation from 6 secs to 4 secs.
+On the author's computer, this cut a test computation time from 6 to 4 secs.

 Notes for Emacs hackers and fans